 I spent some extra time in the kitchen this weekend.
 I had a hankering for bagels, and we didn’t have any.

-I’ve used this bagel recipe before, with good results.
+I’ve used this bagel recipe before, adapted to use some whole grain flour, with good results.
+Here’s my version of the recipe, in a previous blog post.
 I was a bit worried, because my yeast had a “best by” date of February 2019, but it worked just fine.
 You know at the beginning of the process, so no problem.

 The bagels are delicious!
 Fabulous straight from the oven, but I actually like the slightly chewier texture the next day.